-With practically the whole world thriving in the digital space now, social media is key to growing your freelance business.
+With practically the whole world thriving in the digital space now, social media is key to grow your freelance business.

 Publish your website and your portfolio in social media.
 Make sure to choose the right social media platforms and create an efficient posting schedule for your business.

 Ask for referrals

 If you have an existing network of professionals, all the better!
 Leverage their network by asking them if they can refer you to people who may need your services.
 In fact, ask for their recommendation on your LinkedIn profile.

 Clients trust referrals from people they know.
 This increases your chance of scoring clients faster.

 Reach out to businesses

 Scout for businesses that are hiring freelancers or independent contractors, and express your interest to work for them.
 Present your products and services and how they may benefit them.

 Send emails to as many businesses as you can to increase the chances of you getting a reply.
 Be patient — with the right sales pitch and hard work, the right client will respond to you.